autoexecbat-ctf/write-ups/hkcertctf2024/crack-the-pack-2/README.md

 Once I started bruteforcing, I realized that a full 6-character bruteforce doesn't run fast.
 Therefore I assumed that only the flag only contains the characters `_0-9a-z`.

-With this character set, bruteforcing 5 characters can complete in a reasonable time.
+With this character set, bruteforcing 5 characters can be completed in a reasonable time.

 The first one is easy because of the known bytes `24{`.